SteamInputWiki/SteamInputWiki/chapter-2/bs1_directional_pad_input_style.md

 This slider determines how long the input is held down during each pulse, as a percentage of the time in between pulses

-*[ Mennenth's Notes: To better understand how the two analog emulation sliders interact with each other...*
+*[ To better understand how the two analog emulation sliders interact with each other...*

 *Think of it this way: If the Pulse Time is set so its pulsed every 10 miliseconds and the Active % is set to 30%, this means that when the input is activated, the pulse will look like this: On for 3 miliseconds, off for 7 miliseconds, repeat until the input is deactivated.
-If Time is set to 6 miliseconds and % is set to 66%, it will be on for 4 miliseconds, off for 2, repeat.*
+If Time is set to 6 miliseconds and % is set to 66%, it will be on for 4 miliseconds, off for 2, repeat. ]*

-*Despite conceptually understanding it, I have never been able to tune analog emulation well enough for me to personally want to use.
-If you can, great!
-But as I mentioned earlier, for me I find the other layouts more predictable/reliable/consistent. ]*

 ### Outer Ring Binding